(The product in this post is NOT being promoted for medical purposes)

 Chromium may also help those those who suffer severe sugar cravings.
 It was shown in this study over 8 weeks that 600 micrograms of chromium daily significantly reduced carbohydrate cravings, and the best results were seen in those with the greatest cravings.

-The recommended daily intake is between 50-200 micrograms to maintain health, but higher doses of up to 1000 micrograms can be used with certain medical conditions.
+The recommended daily intake is between 50-200 micrograms to maintain health, but higher doses of up to 1000 micrograms can be used with certain medical conditions under professional supervision.

 Cinnamon and chromium for weight loss

-You will find in certain chromium supplements, that cinnamon is also added to also help lower blood sugar alongside the chromium.
-There is a very good reason for this as the spice cinnamon helps lower blood glucose, which in turn means an even bigger boost to weight loss and blood sugar control.
+You will find in certain chromium supplements that cinnamon is also added to also help lower blood sugar alongside the chromium.
+There is a very good reason for this, as this particular spice has been shown in studies to help with weight loss.

-Cinnamon has SO many other amazing health benefits, such as being a powerful antioxidant, anti fungal and anti aging that it is worth using it in powdered form as often as possible in baking or sprinkled onto cereals and yogurts.
-My advice would be to buy your own ceylon cinnamon sticks and grind them yourself to add either to your breakfast, smoothies or baking.
+Cinnamon has SO many other amazing health benefits such as being a powerful antioxidant, anti fungal and anti ager that it is worth using it in powdered form as often as possible, either in baking or sprinkled onto cereals and yogurts.
+My advice would be to buy your own ceylon cinnamon sticks and grind them yourself to add either to your breakfast, smoothies, or in baking.

 3. ANTI AGING

-You may be wondering how all this ties in with anti aging, and the answer is quite simple: Sugar is VERY aging (yes, the horror!!), just like the sunshine and smoking.
+You may be wondering how all this ties in with anti aging, and the answer is quite simple: Sugar is VERY aging (yes, the horror!!);just like sunshine and smoking.
 Every time you have blood sugar spikes and troughs this accelerates your aging process even more by shortening your precious telomeres.

 How much chromium Picolinate can I take?